Maxway CRT: Improving the Robustness of the Model-X Inference: Abstract

 \section{Abstract}

 The model-X conditional randomization test (CRT) proposed by \cite{candes2018panning} is known as a flexible and powerful testing procedure for conditional independence: $X\indp Y\mid Z$.
-Though having many attractive properties, the model-X CRT relies on the model-X assumption that we have access to perfect knowledge of the distribution of $X$ conditional on $Z$.
-If there is a specification error in modeling the distribution of $X$ conditional on $Z$, this approach may lose its validity.
+Though having many attractive properties, it relies on the model-X assumption that we have access to perfect knowledge of the distribution of $X$ conditional on $Z$.
+If there is an error in modeling the distribution of $X$ conditional on $Z$, this approach may lose its validity.
 This problem is even more severe when the adjustment covariates $Z$ are of high dimensionality, in which situation precise modeling of $X$ against $Z$ can be hard.
-In response to this, we propose the Maxway ({\bf M}odel and {\bf A}djust {\bf X} {\bf W}ith the {\bf A}ssistance of {\bf Y}) CRT, a more robust inference approach for conditional independence when the conditional distribution of $X$ is unknown and needs to be estimated from the data.
-Besides the distribution of $X\mid Z$, the Maxway CRT also learns the distribution of $Y\mid Z$, using it to calibrate the resampling distribution of $X$ to gain robustness to the error in modeling $X$.
-We show that the type-I error inflation of the Maxway CRT can be controlled by the learning error for the low-dimensional adjusting model plus the product of learning errors for the distribution of $X\mid Z$ and the distribution of $Y\mid Z$.
-This result can be interpreted as an ``almost doubly robust" property of the Maxway CRT.
-Through extensive simulation studies, we demonstrate that the Maxway CRT achieves significantly better type-I error control than existing model-X inference approaches while having similar power.
-Finally, we apply our methodology to the UK biobank dataset with the goal of studying the relationship between the functional SNP of statins and the risk for type II diabetes mellitus.
+In response to this, we propose the Maxway ({\bf M}odel and {\bf A}djust {\bf X} {\bf W}ith the {\bf A}ssistance of {\bf Y}) CRT, a robust inference framework for conditional independence when the conditional distribution of $X$ is unknown and needs to be estimated from the data.
+The Maxway CRT learns the distribution of $Y\mid Z$, using it to calibrate the resampling distribution of $X$ to gain robustness to the error in modeling $X$.
+We prove that the type-I error inflation of the Maxway CRT can be controlled by the learning error for the low-dimensional adjusting model plus the product of learning errors for $X\mid Z$ and $Y\mid Z$, which could be interpreted as an ``almost doubly robust" property. {\darkred Based on this, we develop implementing algorithms of the Maxway CRT in practical scenarios including (surrogate-assisted) semi-supervised learning and transfer learning where valid information about $Y\mid Z$ can be potentially provided by some auxiliary or external data.} Through extensive simulation studies under different scenarios, we demonstrate that the Maxway CRT achieves significantly better type-I error control than existing model-X inference approaches while preserving similar powers. {\darkred Finally, we apply our methodology to two real examples, including (1) studying obesity paradox with electronic health record (EHR) data assisted by surrogate variables; (2) inferring the side effect of statins among the ethnic minority group via transferring knowledge from the majority group.}